sparcs360/axon-demo/README.md

 # Introduction

-This Project is a vehicle for evaluating various tools & technologies that I can use for building Enterprise Applications (which is my job).
-My primary goal is to explore the CQRS and Event-Sourcing Architectural Patterns - specifically the capability of the [Axon 3 Framework](http://www.axonframework.org/).
+This Project is a vehicle for evaluating various tools & technologies that I can use to build Enterprise Applications (my job).
+My primary goal is to explore the [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS) and [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) (ES) Architectural Patterns - more specifically, the capabilities of the [Axon 3 Framework](http://www.axonframework.org/).

 ## About the Project

-The Project provides the IT components for a hypothetical Business which sells it's Products directly to Customers in it's Estate of Retail Shops.
+The Project delivers the software components supporting a hypothetical Business that sells it's Products directly to Customers in it's Estate of Retail Shops.

-The Estate is made up of an arbitrary number of Shops (the `docker-compose.yml` defines 2), each Shop contains:
+The Estate is made up of an arbitrary number of Shops, each Shop contains:
 - Several Web Browser based 'Kiosk' Applications that allow Customers to buy Products.
 - A Web Browser based 'Counter' Application, used exclusively by members of Staff, which allows the Kiosks to be monitored and maintained.

-All machines (docker containers) that make up the IT infrastructure are connected to the same network.
+All machines that make up the IT infrastructure are connected to the same network.
 - All Applications in the estate connect to a single RabbitMQ server.
 - Two seperate topologies of Exchanges and Queues allow:
   - Commands to be routed to specific Applications